-- Kentucky Children's Hospital-NICU, NACU, NEO, pediatrics, and pediatric behavioral health (BHU) - Chandler Hospital general medicine, ICU, trauma, and oncology (Markey Cancer Center (MCC)).
-Interns who select an adult internship will also have an opportunity to complete a specialty rotation in one additional area that may include but is not limited to neurology and end of life at Chandler Hospital (CH), in-patient psych at Eastern State Hospital (ESH), and complex disposition and behavioral health at Good Samaritan Hospital (GSH).
+- Kentucky Children's Hospital-NICU, NACU, NEO, pediatrics, and pediatric behavioral health (BHU) - Chandler Hospital general medicine, ICU, trauma, and potential choices between inpatient oncology, neuro, and end of life.
+Interns who select an adult internship have the opportunity to complete a rotation in one additional area that may include but is not limited to: Oncology, Neurology or end of life at Chandler Hospital (CH), in-patient psych at Eastern State Hospital (ESH), or complex disposition and behavioral health at Good Samaritan Hospital (GSH).